TillKnollmann/Flow.Launcher.Plugin.EdgeProfiles/README.md

 ## Installation

-You can install this plugin via `pm install Edge Profile Switcher`
+You can install this plugin via `pm install Edge Profiles`

 ## Usage

 ![Demo Usage Gif](https://cdn.jsdelivr.net/gh/TillKnollmann/Flow.Launcher.Plugin.EdgeProfiles@main/assets/profile-switcher-demo.gif)

-Type `edge <search-term>` and see a list of profiles available from your Microsoft Edge installation.
+Type `profile <search-term>` and see a list of profiles available from your Microsoft Edge installation.

 Select a result to launch a new window in the respective profile.